d3lta-v/SSTuino/docs/tutorials/Sec1/electronicBasics.md

 This push button is a very simple example of a switch.
 But before you connect this push button into your house's mains, please do not do so :).
 The push button is meant for the breadboard instead.

+When the push button is pressed down, the circuit is closed and current would flow through the two terminals of the button.
+Likewise, when the push button is not pressed down, the circuit will be open and current would not flow through the two terminals of the button.
+One good example would be your Macbook keyboard.
+As you depress the key, the circuit is closed and the computer can detect wether the key is pressed down or not

 ## Light Dependant Resistor

 ![LDR](https://raw.githubusercontent.com/d3lta-v/SSTuino/master/Image%20Assets/Tutorial%20Image%20Assets/PartsList/LDR.jpeg)

-As the name suggests, the Light Depedant Resistor is a component that changes resistance when the light intensity changes.
+As the name suggests, the Light Depedant Resistor (or Photoresistor) is a component that changes resistance when the light intensity changes.
 For the LDR that is provided in the kit, the resistance of the LDR **decreases** when the light intensity **increases**.

+Like a normal resistor, there is no polarity for the LDR and can be connected in both sides.

 ## Buzzer

 ![Buzzer](https://raw.githubusercontent.com/d3lta-v/SSTuino/master/Image%20Assets/Tutorial%20Image%20Assets/PartsList/146-2.jpg){: .small-image-left }

-Beep Beep!
-You would pretty much know what a buzzer is.
-It is just a sound emitting device and you can use the SSTuino to control it!
+This buzzer is a Piezo Buzzer.
+If you try to open up the buzzer, you would see that there are a few embedded components inside the buzzer.
+What happens when you connect it to power is that it is converted to an oscilating signal, which is amplified and applied to the piezo disc.
+This causes the material to expand and contract rapidly, which results in sound waves being produced.

+**Note:** The sound from the Piezo buzzer can be quite sharp and loud.
+Do be careful when using these components.

 ## Potentiometer